bobm123/BeeWareTalk/slides.md

 <img src="resources/voc.png" height="144" class="mid-align">
 ]
 .right-column[
-Android development usually happens in Java, so you can count on the the Java Virtual Machine being present.
+Android development usually happens in Java, so you can count on the Java Virtual Machine being present.
 VOC is a transpiler that produces Java bytecodes from Python.

 - In theory, this could be done by translating Python bytecodes to Java bytecodes